Analytics and visualization samples for Microsoft Academic Graph

 ✔️ The name of your Azure Data Lake Storage (ADLS) from Set up Azure Data Lake Analytics.

 ✔️ The name of the container in your Azure Storage (AS) account containing MAG dataset.

-In prerequisite Set up Azure Data Lake Analytics, you added the Azure Storage (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
-In this section, you submit an ADLA job to create database from MAG data.
+In prerequisite Set up an Azure Data Lake Analytics, you added the Azure Storage (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
+In this section, you submit an ADLA job to create functions extracting MAG data from Azure Storage (AS).

 - Field of Study Top Authors

 - Conference Paper Statistics

 Getting started with sample projects